-All of our NEO's outstanding equity awards provide for "double trigger" vesting, meaning that the awards require a change of control of our company and a termination of the individual's employment either by the individual for good reason or us or our acquiror without cause (which we refer to as a "change of control termination") to accelerate vesting.
+All of our NEOs' outstanding equity awards provide for "double trigger" vesting, meaning that the awards require a change of control of our company and a termination of the individual's employment either by the individual for good reason or us or our acquiror without cause (which we refer to as a "change of control termination") to accelerate vesting.

-The following table summarizes the value of the shares of our common stock that would be realized by each NEO if a change of control termination had occurred on January 28, 2017:
+The following table summarizes the value of the shares of our common stock that would be realized by each NEO if a change of control termination had occurred on February 3, 2018:

+Equity Awarus That value Realizeu oli

-Name Equity Awards That Would Vest upon a Change of Control Termination (#) (1)(2) Value Realized on Vesting Following a Change of Control Termination (\$) (3)
+Would Vest upon Vesting Following

+a Change of Control a Change of Control

+Name Termination (#) (1)(2) Termination (\$) (3)

-Thomas C. Chubb III 34,078 1,842,597
+Thomas C. Chubb III 40,239 3,186,929

-Thomas E. Campbell 12,054 651,760
+Thomas E. Campbell 12,526 992,059

-K. Scott Grassmyer 12,054 651,760
+K. Scott Grassmyer 12,526 992,059

-Michelle M. Kelly 18,930 1,023,545
+Michelle M. Kelly 30,933 2,449,894

-Douglas B. Wood 28,822 1,558,406
+Douglas B. Wood 28,378 2,247,538

-(1) For details on the outstanding equity awards that would vest upon a change of control termination, see Footnote 1 under"-Outstanding Equity Awards at Fiscal 2016 Year-End."

-(2) Pursuant to the terms of the fiscal 2016 program, if a change of control termination takes place where the change of control occurs prior to the end of fiscal 2016, the individual recipients would be entitled to receive the greater of (a) the number of shares of our common stock attributable to the recipient's target number of restricted shares pursuant to the program or (b) the actual number of restricted shares certified by our NC&G Committee as having been earned.
-Accordingly, the table includes the actual number of restricted shares certified by our NC&G Committee as having been earned would vest.
+- (1) For details on the outstanding equity awards that would vest upon a change of control termination, see Footnote 1 under "-Outstanding Equity Awards at Fiscal 2017 Year-End." - (2) Pursuant to the terms of the fiscal 2017 program, if a change of control termination takes place where the change of control occurs prior to the end of fiscal 2017, the individual recipients would be entitled to receive the greater of (a) the number of shares of our common stock attributable to the recipient's target number of restricted shares pursuant to the program or (b) the actual number of restricted shares certified by our NC&G Committee as having been earned.
+As the number of restricted shares actuall we are under the program is known at this time, the table includes the actual number of restricted shares certified by our NC&G Committee as having been earned.